ENCCS/openmp-gpu/content/introduction.rst

 Work sharing
 ~~~~~~~~~~~~

-The work can is splitted among the threads using the work-sharing constructs:
+In a parallel region all threads execute the sme code.
+The division of work can be done by the user, based on the thread id (or thread rank) different subtasks can be assigned to different threads, or by using the work-sharing constructs:

 - *omp for* or *omp do*: used to split up loop iterations among the threads, also called loop constructs.
 - *sections*: assigning consecutive but independent code blocks to different threads
 - *single*: specifying a code block that is executed by only one thread, a barrier is implied in the end
 - *master* : similar to single, but the code block will be executed by the master thread only and no barrier implied in the end.
+- *task*: allows to create units of work dynamically for parallelizing irregular algorithms such as recursive algorithms.
+- *workshare*: divides the execution of the enclosed structured block into separate units of work.
+Each unit of work is executied by one thread.
+(Fortran only)

    .. tabs::

-      .. tab:: C
+      .. tab:: C/C++

          .. code-block:: C++